Exact non-stationary solutions of the Euler equations in two and three dimensions: Three-Dimensional Fluids

 so that for $c\ne 0$ we have a contact form.
-The corresponding Reeb field is $\xi = c^{-1} \, \partial_z$, which has squared length $\varphi'(r)^2/c^2$.
-In the special case $\varphi(r)=r$ and $c=1$, the Reeb field is Killing and unit length, so we have a Sasakian geometry.
+The corresponding Reeb field is $\xi = c^{-1} \, \partial_z$, which has squared length $\frac{\fnone'(r)^2}{c^2}$.
+In the special case $\fnone(r)=r$ and $c=1$, the Reeb field is Killing and unit length, so we have a Sasakian geometry.
 The scalar curvature of the metric \eqref{3disometriesmetric} in general is given by

-from which we see that the parameter $c$ genuinely changes the geometry, even in the special case $\varphi(r)=r$.
-For $\varphi(r) = \sin{r}$ we get the answer $R = 6 - 2c^2 \csc^4{r}$, showing that in general we cannot expect to make this metric well-defined at a point where $\varphi(r)=0$; hence it will typically only make sense on a noncompact manifold or a manifold with boundary.
-We do not know if there is any closed compact $3$-manifold that admits such a geometry with $c\ne 0$. \end{remark}
+from which we see that the parameter $c$ genuinely changes the geometry, even in the special case $\fnone(r)=r$.
+For $\fnone(r) = \sin{r}$ we get $R = 6 - 2c^2 \csc^4{r}$, showing that in general we cannot expect to make this metric well-defined at a point where $\fnone(r)=0$; hence it will typically only make sense on a non-compact manifold or a manifold with boundary.
+We do not know if there is any closed $3$-manifold that admits such a geometry with $c\ne 0$. \end{remark}